C1nderC0ated/sincript/README.md

 ## Tests

-Sincript ships with a small **static-analysis** harness in `tests/`. `PerfTweaks.cmd` is interactive and changes the system, so it can't be safely unit-tested by *running* it; instead `tests/Run-Tests.ps1` checks the script's text for invariants that tend to break silently — every `goto`/`call` resolves to a real label, no unescaped parenthesis ends a `( )` block early (a small cmd parser simulation; that class of bug crashed the hosts restore), no duplicate `boot.config` keys, `example.preset` matching the in-script validator, and each of the reliability fixes above staying in place.
-It needs nothing extra (stock Windows PowerShell 5.1, no Pester):
+Sincript ships with a **static-analysis** harness in `tests/`. `PerfTweaks.cmd` is interactive and changes the system, so it can't be safely unit-tested by *running* it; instead `tests/Run-Tests.ps1` (28 checks on stock Windows PowerShell 5.1 — no Pester) parses the script text for invariants that tend to break silently, including:

+- every menu `goto` / `call` resolves to a real label
+- no unescaped `)` inside a `( )` block (cmd parser simulation — that class of bug crashed the hosts restore)
+- no duplicate `boot.config` keys; `example.preset` keys match the in-script validator
+- honest reporting (`:Summary`, `_FAILS`, elevation gating, DNS/OpenAsar/backup guards) does not regress
+- backup undo integrity (quote escaping, collision-resistant filenames, hosts backup-before-overwrite)

+Run from the repository root:

 ```powershell
 powershell -NoProfile -ExecutionPolicy Bypass -File tests\Run-Tests.ps1
 ```

-Exit code `0` means every check passed; `1` means at least one failed, with the offending detail printed.
-See `tests/README.md` for the full list of checks.
+Exit code `0` means all 28 checks passed; `1` means at least one failed, with the offending detail printed.
+See `tests/README.md` for the full numbered list.

 ---